 Connected Braze destination with Segment Personas

-Created a new Computed Trait for the most frequently viewed product category in Personas and sent it to Braze
+Created a new Computed Trait for the most frequently viewed product category in Engage and sent it to Braze

 Created a Cross-channel Campaign in Braze with Push Notification and Content Card as messaging channels